Kudusch/reprohack23/template/r/readme.md

 docker compose up --build
 ```

-4. Do postmortem in `output`
+4. Do postmortem in `output`.
+Refer to the postmortem guide.

-# Postmortem

-1. Code this study as `Executable:1` if `docker compose up --build` works with exit code 0.
-Check for deviations and code `major deviations`.